 The Pros and Cons of Induction Cooktops

-Induction cooktops have grown in popularity within the past decade due to their instant heating capability and energy-saving potential.
-Induction technology uses spinning magnets to transfer the heat directly to the cooking utensil, without heating the cooktop surface.
-Induction cooktops seem to have the potential to become the preferred cooking device type in both commercial and home kitchens.
+Induction cooktops have grown in popularity over the last decade due to their instant heat-up capabilities and energy-saving potential.
+Induction technology uses rotating magnets to transfer heat directly to the cookware, without heating the cooktop surface.
+Induction cooktops appear to have the potential to become the cooking appliance of choice in both commercial and home kitchens.

 How Does Induction Hob Work

-Induction cooking uses a high-frequency electromagnet that produces a magnetic field under a ceramic glass surface when the appliance is turned on.
-The heat is delivered into the pan while the ceramic glass surface remains cool.
-When placed over a magnetic field, a ferromagnetic piece of cookware heats up.
-The heat generated within the utensil cooks the food in it.
-Since energy is concentrated on the cookware and transferred to the food, the cooking process is fast, safe, and cost-effective.
+Induction cooking uses a high-frequency electromagnet that creates a magnetic field beneath a glass-ceramic surface when the device is turned on.
+The heat is transferred to the pan while the ceramic glass surface remains cool.
+When you place ferromagnetic cookware over a magnetic field, it heats up.
+The heat generated in the device cooks the food inside.
+Because the energy is concentrated on the cookware and transferred to the food, the cooking process is quick and cost-effective.

 Benefits of Induction Cooking: